-The following is a summary of the material rights and restrictions associated with our common stock.
+The following is a summary of the material rights and restrictions associated with our Common Stock.

-Each share of Common Stock shall have one (1) vote per share for all purposes.
+Each share of Common Stock has one vote per share for all purposes.
 Our Common Stock does not provide preemptive, subscription or conversion rights and there are no redemption or sinking fund provisions or rights.
-Holders of shares of Common Stock are not entitled cumulative voting for electing members of the Board.
-Please refer to the Company's Articles of Incorporation, Bylaws and the applicable statutes of the State of Delaware for a more complete description of the rights and liabilities of holders of the Company's securities.
+Holders of shares of Common Stock are not entitled cumulative voting for electing members of the board of directors.
+Please refer to the Company's Articles of Incorporation, as amended, Bylaws and the applicable statutes of the State of Delaware for a more complete description of the rights and liabilities of holders of the Company's securities.